GoogleChrome/web.dev/src/site/content/en/blog/mainline-mensware/index.md

-{% Aside 'objective' %} Even though the caching strategy is exactly the same as the previous one, by splitting images into two caches (`product_images` and `images`), it allows for more flexible updates to the strategies or caches to future versions of the service worker. {% endAside %}
+{% Aside 'objective' %} Even though the caching strategy is exactly the same as the previous one, by splitting images into two caches (`product_images` and `images`), it allows for more flexible updates to the strategies or caches. {% endAside %}

 ### Providing offline functionality